rohanroney/Book-Recommendation-System/README.md

 # BOOK RECOMMENDATION SYSTEM
-These project is part of the “Machine Learning &Advanced Machine Learning” curriculum as capstone projects at [AlmaBetter](https://www.almabetter.com/).
+These project is part of the “Machine Learning & Advanced Machine Learning” curriculum as capstone projects at [AlmaBetter](https://www.almabetter.com/).

 #### -- Project Status: [Completed]